-Your booking will be direct with Four Seasons but since I’m managing the booking on your behalf, I am able to negotiate all the above extras for you.
+Your booking will be direct with Four Seasons.
+However, since we are managing the booking on your behalf, we are able to negotiate all the above extras for you.

-Additionally if you find a cheaper rate elsewhere, I can help to get the price matched AND STILL add the FSPP benefits to your booking!
+Additionally if you find a cheaper rate elsewhere, we can help to get the price matched AND STILL add the FSPP benefits to your booking!

 We were greeted at the arrival gate by a Four Seasons representative, although it wouldn’t have exactly been difficult to find our own way to the lounge!

 I’m sure Four Seasons paid dearly to secure this super prominent location in the airport.
 It’s basically the first thing you see when you enter the country.

 After escorting us into the lounge, our host offered us a soft drink.
 There was a decent selection, including diet coke – which is often bizarrely difficult to find in the Maldives.
 Alcohol wasn’t served since the Maldives is a strict Muslim country with alcohol only permitted on resort islands.